LakshyaV/product-rec/README.md

 - **Neural Collaborative Filtering**:
   - **Description**: Neural Collaborative Filtering (NCF) is a model that combines matrix factorization with neural networks to predict user preferences.
 It captures complex interactions between users and items.
-  - **How It Works**: Utilizes neural networks to learn latent features from user-item interaction data.
+  - **How It Works**: Utilizes neural networks to learn latent features from store-item interaction data.
 The network processes these features to predict the likelihood of user preferences for unseen items, improving recommendation accuracy.

 ## Next Steps